bormaxi8080/osint-timeline/DRAFT.md

 How Russian propaganda is looking for personnel.
 Billboard caption: "Looking for poets".

+"The day you get a cat, you become immortal.
+You can no longer die".

 ----

 ```OSINT Repos List```, Repository with gathered from GitHub utilities for OSINT, Development and DevOps.
 The number of artifacts in the repository exceeded 2400: https://github.com/bormaxi8080/osint-repos-list